EgShes/posts/posts/docker_compose_environments/POST.md

-In this post I'll share three methods how to enable different environments in Docker Compose and which of then I prefer most.
+In this blog post I'll show two methods how to enable different environments in Docker Compose and which of then I prefer most.

-I use Docker Compose when I need to run multi-container Docker application.
+I use Docker Compose when I need to run a multi-container Docker application.
 Often I need to have different setups for different environments.
 For example, I want to set `debug` variable to `false` for a production environment and have an additional service for database administration for a development.

-Docker Compose is a great instrument, and it natively enables it in different ways.
+Docker Compose is a great tool, and it natively enables this in different ways.
-But generally we need to define common and environment specific configurations and tell Compose how to merge them.
+But usually we need to define common and environment-specific configurations and tell Compose how to merge them.

 ## Extending using [multiple Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files)

-With this method we just define environment specific variables with the same service name across different configs.
+With this method we just define environment-specific variables with the same service name across different configs.

 > If a service is defined in both files, Compose merges the configurations using the rules described in Adding and overriding configuration.